 - A.I. should power technology that makes tens of thousands to millions of decisions per week.
 This massive amount of work is far beyond the capability of humans.

 - Highly complex mathematical processes in which there are millions, if not billions, of potential variations.
 Think of the ripple effect in retailing.
 When a specific product is promoted, there is an impact on other products due to cannibalization and pantry loading.
-This is one of the ways that Daisy’s A.I.-powered technology is being used to make it easier for grocery retailers to make better and faster decisions about what products to promote and how to price them, leading to higher sales and profits.
+This is one of the ways that Daisy’s A.I.-powered technology makes it easier for grocery retailers to make better and faster decisions about the products to promote and how to price them, leading to higher sales and profits.

 - Relentless and repetitive work that happens every day, every week without ever stopping.
 Jobs like these should be handled by A.I. because they are relatively simple and time-consuming.
 People should focus on doing work that involves critical thinking, imagination, strategy, and creativity.
 (Note: For more thoughts on future job skills that A.I. can’t do better than humans, check out Bernard Marr’s article in Forbes.

 - Time-consuming and manual tasks that could easily be automated.
 Think about sales, for example.
-How much more could a salesperson become if tasks such as loading information into a CRM, scheduling meetings, completing RFPs and creating reports was done by A.I.-powered technology.
+How much more could a salesperson achieve if tasks such as loading information into a CRM, scheduling meetings, completing RFPs and creating reports were done by A.I.-powered technology.
 It would give salespeople more time to develop relationships and deploy new and different strategies to nurture and close deals.